deanrock/server-manager-ci/README.md

     - v2_single_manager_name: Server-manager dictionary key for defaulting previous versions of sm-ci
   - Run gitlab hook server with `node index`

+## Gitlab setup

+  - Gitlab should have a defined webhook with the URL pointing to running instance of this repo
+  - Repo should contain a .sm-ci.yml file, see example

 ## For developers

   - Download https://ngrok.com/